SartajBhuvaji/PawsConnect/README.md

 # PawsConnect

-PawsConnect, a social networking platform designed specifically for our flurry friends!
+PawsConnect is a social networking platform designed specifically for our furry friends!

 ## Description

-PawsConnect is social media platform based on LinkedIn and developed as a Software as a Service (SAAS) web application, designed to facilitate how pet owners and pet professionals connect and interact in the world of pet care.
+PawsConnect is a social media platform based on LinkedIn and developed as a Software as a Service (SAAS) web application, designed to facilitate how pet owners and pet professionals connect and interact in the world of pet care.

-In it's essence, PawsConnect allow users to create new accounts as either `Pet Parents` or `Pet Professionals.` Pet Parents can post job listings tailored to their pet's needs, while Pet Professionals can view and apply for these opportunities.
+In its essence, PawsConnect allows users to create new accounts as either `Pet Parents` or `Pet Professionals.` Pet Parents can post job listings tailored to their pet's needs, while Pet Professionals can view and apply for these opportunities.

 Beyond job postings, PawsConnect will enable Pet Parents to post events for their pets and engage with other pet enthusiasts.
-Users can also share pet memories through images, videos and connect with the community.
+Users can also share pet memories through images, and videos and connect with the community.
 Pet Professionals will have the option to post targeted advertisements for dog-related products and services, such as toys and nutrition, expanding their reach within the pet care community.